echuraev/dotfiles/.mutt/README.md

 TODO: Describe about settings.mutt.local.

 ## isync/mbsync configuration
-This configuration is in `~/.mbsyncrc`.
+You can copy file `~/.mbsyncrc.example` to `~/.mbsyncrc` and replace there all settings to you personal configuration.
+You can search `TODO` word in this file and read comments for understanding what should you do.

+### Keeping encrypted password
 For keeping passwords it is possible to use encrypted file and `gpg`.

 First generate a GnuPG key, and then [create the encrypted password file](http://f-koehler.github.io/posts/2015-03-17-offlineimap-msmtp-gnupg.html).